 - DIFFER seminars for research topics in Energy Technologies

-The absolute energy levels of 18 metal halide perovskites manuscript is published on Nature Communications.
+The absolute energy levels of 18 metal halide perovskites published on Nature Communications.

-Our manuscript of NaF improving the stability of perovskite solar cells is published on Nature Energy.
+Our article NaF improving the stability of perovskite solar cells published on Nature Energy.

 Congratulations to Shuxia Tao for receiving a prestigious personal NWO START-UP grant.